araobp/odl-app/doc/HOMEWORK.md

 ```
 You may also use part of the code here: https://wiki.opendaylight.org/view/Messaging4Transport:AMQP_Bindings_for_MD-SAL

 [7] Run the implementation on Kubernetes/Docker.
+Study "SDN for developing SDN" and why PaaS is necessary for SDN development.

+You will also see that a network simulator running on Docker is very useful for a life cycle of SDN development.